himanshuo/Research/README.md

-This research is done by Professor Hongning Wang with help from UVA students Himanshu Ojha, and ...
+This research is done by Professor Hongning Wang with help from UVA students Himanshu Ojha, Aaren Barge, and Josephine Chiao.